Testing the isotropy of high energy cosmic rays using spherical needlets: Nonparametric tests on the sphere

 \subsection{Anisotropy tests among general nonparametric tests}

 The test problem is well posed when the alternative is given.
 More often in practice it is wiser to consider a large nonparametric class of alternatives.
-To allow derivation of optimality properties, following standard point of view in a nonparametric framework \citep[see for instance][]{ingster:suslina:2003, ingster:1993abc, butucea:tribouley:2006}, we shall consider smooth alternatives of the form
+To allow derivation of optimality properties, following standard point of view in a nonparametric framework [see, e.g., \citet{ingster:suslina:2003}, \citet{ingster:1993abc}, \citet{butucea:tribouley:2006}], we shall consider smooth alternatives of the form where